 You are expected to treat this class as you would treat a good job that you want to keep.
-You would not miss a work day without good cause and without calling in, the same applies to our class.
 In an important meeting you would not be disruptive but rather try to be attentive and collaborative, the same applies to our class.
-Among your class professionalism duties are: attend class; arrive on time and stay until the end of the class; contribute with questions and/or comments when appropriate; avoid disrupting the class by talking to others; refrain from connecting to the internet or texting, by turning off all electronic devices except for note taking devices.
+Among your class professionalism duties are: attend class; arrive on time and stay until the end of the class; contribute with questions and/or comments when appropriate; avoid disrupting the class by talking to others; refrain from connecting to the internet or texting, by turning off all electronic devices except for note taking devices; post comments in NYU Classes' discussion forums; reply to all class communication including surveys and/or emails.
+While attendance is an important part of the class, it is just one of several parts making up your class professionalism grade.